-Once upon a time, a Greek sage in the ancient times was asked, “What is difficult?”
+Once upon a time, Thales of Miletus, one of the seven sages of Ancient Greece, was asked, “What is difficult?”
 His reply was, “To know yourself.”

-Our view of our inner self does not come naturally, compared to how easily we perceive the external environment.
-It also requires humility to bridge the gap between how we think we are and how we are in reality.
+Compared to how easily we perceive our external environment, our view of our inner self does not come naturally.
+It requires humility to bridge the gap between who we think we are and who we are in reality.

-Four years ago I landed in the United States from India.
+Nine years ago I landed in the U.S. from India.
 Being a very social, extroverted person, I had always been surrounded by people, work, studies, hobbies and social events.
 Now I was coming to a foreign land with limited contacts, and I was waiting on my work visa to arrive.
 No socializing, no work, new world.
-Amidst all the change, it brought forward many experiences and realizations that paved the way for my self-discovery and self-awareness—solitude being, by far, the most significant.
+Amidst all the change, that period of solitude led to many experiences and realizations that paved the way for my self-discovery and self-awareness—solitude being, by far, the most significant.

 But just the thought of spending time alone paralyzes some people.
-In fact, multiple research studies show that participants couldn’t even enjoy six minutes of time all by themselves in a room.
-They said they would rather do mundane activities than sit, thinking, alone in a room.
-Some of them even said they would prefer electric shocks instead of being in isolation with their thoughts.
+In fact, in a 2014 study published in Science, the results found that participants couldn’t even enjoy six to 15 minutes of time all by themselves in a room.
+Randomly selected participants vastly preferred engaging in external activities like listening to music or reading in solitude than being alone with their thoughts, even in their own home.
+Some participants even elected to voluntarily receive electric shocks instead of being in isolation with just their thoughts to distract them.

 Some people feel lonely even amongst 100 people and some people don’t feel lonely even in silence.
 The difference lies in their level of connection with themselves.
 Solitude is the antithesis of loneliness.
 It gives us the strength and the confidence that we will be OK if we act per our standards and not per others’ expectations.
 For me, it didn’t come out of choice.
 It felt like a burden until I realized the sense of independence it gave me.